Agbiolab logo

 The sensory assessment is performed by Nancy Ash, a

-recognized olive oil tasting expert with extensive experience in
+recognized olive oil tasting expert with extensive

-multiple tasting panels over many years.
+experience in multiple tasting panels over many years.

 Nancy is owner of Strictly Olive Oil, a consulting company

-offering marketing services for olive oil producers and tasting
+offering marketing services for olive oil producers and

-certified Taste Panel Leader, Nancy has taught tasting
+internationally certified Taste Panel Leader, Nancy has

-seminars to groups large and small, and has also served as a
+taught tasting seminars to groups large and small, and

-panel judge and lead judge at several olive oil competitions.
+has also served as a panel judge and lead judge at

 For further information see Strictly Olive Oil’s website: